haroonawanofficial/Fulcrum/Readme.md

 **Haroon Awan** - [github.com/haroonawanofficial](https://github.com/haroonawanofficial)

-*If Fulcrum gave you leverage, consider giving it a ⭐ on GitHub!*
+*If Fulcrum gave you visible leverage, consider giving it a ⭐ on GitHub!*